Plums and Damsons

 A small plastic cone inside the trap releases the scent of the female to attract male moths, which become stuck on the sticky insert before they've had a chance to mate with females.

-If moths can't mate, there'll be no eggs and no maggots.
+If moths can't mate, this results in; 'no eggs and no maggots'.

 Replace the cone and insert regularly to keep the trap working effectively.

 Plums and related prunus species rarely need pruning.